 7. Beware of artificial sweeteners.

 Unfortunately, they can increase cravings for sugar and carbohydrates.
 They can also deplete the body’s stores of chromium, a nutrient crucial for blood-sugar metabolism.

 8. Do the math.

 Look at the label where it says “total sugars” and divide the number of grams by four.
 That’s the number of teaspoons of sugar you are ingesting.
 This exercise alone should scare the pants off you.

 (Notice I didn’t say “eliminate.”)
 Fruit has sugar, but it also has fiber and good nutrients.
 Just don’t overdo it.
 For weight-loss purposes, keep it to two servings a day and try to make most of them low-glycemic (grapefruit, apples, berries).

 10. Eliminate fruit juice.
 It’s a pure sugar hit with none of the fiber and less of the nutrients that are found in the fruit itself.
 Possible exceptions: “Pure” pomegranate juice or any of the other “Just Juices”- but only if you’re not “sugar sensitive”

 Given that there’s added sugar in almost everything you buy commercially- from French Fries to yogurt- you may not be able to totally eliminate sugar from your diet.
 But to the extent that you can, your body- and your brain- will thank you!
 You’ll be giving your health a tremendous boost!

-Jonny Bowden, PhD, CNS is the author of the Poliquin Manual for Nutrition.
-He's a board certified nutritionist, a nationally known expert on weight loss, health and nutrition, and the best-selling author of 8 books including “The 150 Healthiest Foods on Earth”.
+Jonny Bowden, PhD, CNS is a board certified nutritionist, a nationally known expert on weight loss, health and nutrition, and the best-selling author of 8 books including “The 150 Healthiest Foods on Earth”.
 Visit him at www.jonnybowden.com